ronmaccms/macadThesis24/README.md

 <h3>Overview</h3>

-<p>This research project aims to develop a web application for simulating wind flow around buildings using Physics-Informed Neural Networks (PINNs).
-By leveraging data from Ladybug Tools, NOAA, and OpenWeatherMap, this project integrates real-time wind data and 3D building models to optimize building designs for enhanced pedestrian comfort and energy efficiency.</p>
+<p>This research project, titled "Urban Wind Flow Modeling with PINNs," focuses on developing a web-based platform that simulates wind flow in urban environments using real-time data and advanced neural networks.
+By leveraging data from NOAA, OpenWeatherMap, and OpenStreetMap, the project integrates real-time wind data and 3D building models to optimize urban design for pedestrian comfort and energy efficiency.</p>

-<p>The project also integrates <strong>Three.js</strong> for rendering 3D models of buildings and <strong>Geolib</strong> for geographic calculations, which are utilized in the <code>space.vue</code> component.</p>

 <h3>Objectives</h3>

 <p>The primary objective of this research is to design and implement a web-based platform that utilizes PINNs to simulate wind flow and assess pedestrian comfort in urban environments.
 The platform will:</p>
 <ul>
-  <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap.</li>
+  <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap using the Overpass API.</li>
   <li>Develop and train a PINN model using DeepXDE to simulate wind flow.</li>
   <li>Integrate the trained model into a Vue.js application for real-time user interaction and visualization.</li>
-  <li>Provide insights and visualizations to architects and urban planners to enhance urban design and pedestrian comfort.</li>
+  <li>Provide insights and visualizations to urban planners and architects to enhance urban design and pedestrian comfort.</li>
   <li>Utilize Three.js and Geolib for rendering and geographic calculations respectively, as implemented in the <code>space.vue</code> component.</li>
 </ul>